sztrelcsikzoltan/application-health-checks/README.md

 &nbsp;
 &nbsp;
-Add a health check User Interface at /healthchecks-ui endpoint In the InvestmentManager project,
+:arrow_right: Add a health check User Interface at /healthchecks-ui endpoint In the InvestmentManager project,
 - add package AspNetCore.HealthChecks.UI (6.0.5) to display health check information in the browser,
 - add package AspNetCore.HealthChecks.UI.InMemory.Storage (6.0.5) to store health check results in memory, and